My Dog Is Constantly Licking and Scratching Himself

-- Pyoderma – Primary skin infections can also caused by bacteria or yeast that may incite the dog to scratch an area so much that a secondary hot spot forms.
+- Pyoderma – Primary skin infections can also be caused by bacteria or yeast that may incite the dog to scratch an area so much that a secondary hot spot forms.

 - Poor Grooming – Dogs with unkempt or dirty hair coats bite at tangles, creating open wounds.
-Matted fur prevents air from reaching the skin and retains water after a dog swims or gets caught in the rain so the skin stays wet.
+Matted fur prevents air from reaching the skin and retains water after a dog swims or gets caught in the rain, so the skin stays wet.
 This sets up a perfect environment for a hot spot.

 - Anxiety, Stress & Boredom – An anxious, stressed-out dog will often bite and chew their paws & nails and lick excessively to relieve pent-up stress.